awsdocs/amazon-emr-management-guide/doc_source/emr-create-security-configuration.md

 | "S3Object" : "JarLocation" | Required only when CSE\-Custom is specified for CertificateProviderType\.
 JarLocation provides the location in Amazon S3 to a JAR file\.
 The format can be a path \(for example, s3://MyConfig/artifacts/MyKeyProvider\.jar\) or an ARN \(for example, arn:aws:s3:::Code/MyKeyProvider\.jar\)\. |
 |  `"EncryptionKeyProviderClass" : "MyLocalDiskKeyClassID"`  | Required only when Custom is specified for Type\.
 MyLocalDiskKeyClassID specifies a full class name of a class declared in the application that implements the EncryptionMaterialsProvider interface; for example, com\.mycompany\.MyLocalDiskKeyProvider\. |

-## Configure Kerberos Authentication<a name="emr-security-configuration-kerberos"></a>
+## Configure Kerberos authentication<a name="emr-security-configuration-kerberos"></a>

 A security configuration with Kerberos settings can only be used by a cluster that is created with Kerberos attributes or an error occurs\.
-For more information, see [Use Kerberos Authentication](emr-kerberos.md)\.
+For more information, see [Use Kerberos authentication](emr-kerberos.md)\.
 Kerberos is only available in Amazon EMR release version 5\.10\.0 and later\.

-### Specifying Kerberos Settings Using the Console<a name="emr-security-configuration-console-kerberos"></a>
+### Specifying Kerberos settings using the console<a name="emr-security-configuration-console-kerberos"></a>

 Choose options under **Kerberos authentication** according to the following guidelines\.

 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-create-security-configuration.html)

-### Specifying Kerberos Settings Using the AWS CLI<a name="emr-kerberos-cli-parameters"></a>
+### Specifying Kerberos settings using the AWS CLI<a name="emr-kerberos-cli-parameters"></a>

 The following reference table shows JSON parameters for Kerberos settings in a security configuration\.
-For example configurations, see, [Configuration Examples](emr-kerberos-config-examples.md)\.
+For example configurations, see, [Configuration examples](emr-kerberos-config-examples.md)\.

 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-create-security-configuration.html)

-## Configure IAM Roles for EMRFS Requests to Amazon S3<a name="emr-security-configuration-emrfs"></a>
+## Configure IAM roles for EMRFS requests to Amazon S3<a name="emr-security-configuration-emrfs"></a>

 IAM roles for EMRFS allow you to provide different permissions to EMRFS data in Amazon S3\.
 You create mappings that specify an IAM role that is used for permissions when an access request contains an identifier that you specify\.
 The identifier can be a Hadoop user or role, or an Amazon S3 prefix\.

-For more information, see [Configure IAM Roles for EMRFS Requests to Amazon S3](emr-emrfs-iam-roles.md)\.
+For more information, see [Configure IAM roles for EMRFS requests to Amazon S3](emr-emrfs-iam-roles.md)\.

-### Specifying IAM Roles for EMRFS Using the AWS CLI<a name="w293aac27c27c11c15b7"></a>
+### Specifying IAM roles for EMRFS using the AWS CLI<a name="w299aac27c27c11c15b7"></a>

 The following is an example JSON snippet for specifying custom IAM roles for EMRFS within a security configuration\.
 It demonstrates role mappings for the three different identifier types, followed by a parameter reference\.